MATCHPOINTS 2026 - Resilience in a Challenged Europe

 • Lia Lefland, Managing Director, Danish Academy of Technical Sciences (ATV)

-• Laura Klitgaard, Chairman, IDA
+• Laura Klitgaard, Chairman, IDA trade union

 • Bjarne Corydon, Director-General, DR